 Webinar on Placebos in Psychedelic Research

-Experts consistently emphasise that the most robust evidence for assessing therapeutic efficacy comes from randomised controlled trials (RCTs), with double-blind trials regarded as the gold standard.
+This discussion was grounded in the broader context of clinical research, where experts consistently emphasise that the most robust evidence for assessing therapeutic efficacy comes from randomised controlled trials (RCTs), with double-blind trials regarded as the gold standard.
 However, in psychedelic research, the subjective effects of psychedelics pose challenges to blinding, raising concerns about the interpretation of efficacy (Burke & Blumberger, 2021).
 In response, the U.S. Food and Drug Administration recommended trials with both placebo-controlled and non-placebo-controlled arms to address these issues (FDA, 2023).

 Speakers: